MiataMike/StampCodec/README.md

 This C library contains the function used to build the codec message from data

+## capture file
+This file is an example of the data stream captured using realterm

 The format goes like this
 - Start byte (1B)
 - Status bytes (3B)